 Innovation is integral to Kering’s sustainability policy.
-In 2013, for example, Kering founded the Materials Innovation Lab, which provides the Group’s Houses with more than 3,000 sustainable fabric and textile samples.
+In 2013, for example, Kering founded the Material Innovation Lab, which provides the Group’s Houses with more than 3,000 sustainable fabric and textile samples.
 The Group is also partnering with the Fashion for Good - Plug and Play Accelerator for start-ups to drive disruptive innovation and make materials and processes more sustainable.

 To guide the Houses and their suppliers in their efforts to achieve the 2025 Sustainability Strategy targets, Kering has established environmental and social requirements known as the Kering Standards.
 The outcome of several years of research conducted internally, with the Group’s Houses, external experts and NGOs, the Kering Standards define best practices for traceability, social compliance, environmental protection, animal welfare and chemical use.